Azuriom/azuriom.com/content/en/docs/faq.md

 the `.env` file at the root of the site (it may be necessary to activate the hidden files so see it)
 Once done, delete the `bootstrap/cache/config.php` file if it exists.

-## Images are not displayed

-If the images uploaded in the admin panel are in the images list, but they are not loading, you can try doing the following:
-* Delete the `public/storage` folder (but not the `storage` folder!)
-* Then do the `php artisan storage:link` command at the root of the website.
-  * If you can't run commands, you can instead go to the URL `/admin/settings/storage/link` on your website.

 ## Installing another website on Apache2